cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 ##### Azure DBaaS for Postgres

-Azure has support for DBaaS for Postgres.
+Cloudify supports [Microsoft's Azure Database for Postgres](https://docs.microsoft.com/en-us/azure/postgresql/) as an external database option replacing Cloudify's PostgreSQL deployment.

+Azure Database for Postgres is a fully managed database-as-a-service offering that can handle mission-critical workloads with predictable performance, security, high availability, and dynamic scalability.
+It is available in two deployment options, as a single server and as a Hyperscale (Citus) cluster (preview).

+###### Setting up Azure database for PostgreSQL as the Cloudify database
 The DBaaS of Azure supports a clustered instance and a single instance available for resizing on demand.
 As opposed to other DBaaS vendors, Azure doesn't give access to the `postgres` user with SuperUser privileges, so while working with Azure DBaaS is fully supported, the configuration is a bit different than regular Postgres installations.

-In case you have decided to use [Azure DBaaS for Postgres](https://docs.microsoft.com/en-us/azure/postgresql/), either a single instance or a clustered instance, you will need to update Cloudify manager accordingly.
+Using Azure DBaaS (either the single instance or the clustered instance), requires specific setup changes to the Cloudify manager configuration.
 Azure connection string for the users must be in the form of `<username>@<dbhostname>`, so for a DB user named `cloudify` and a db hostname named `azurepg`, the user that needs to be configured should be: `cloudify@azurepg`.
-So, in example, if we created an Azure DBaaS for Postgres instance with the following information:
+So, for example, if we created an Azure DBaaS for Postgres instance with the following information:
 - Server name: `azurepg.postgres.database.azure.com`
 - Admin username: `testuser@azurepg`